rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 You may be wondering what are all these UI components for?

-We are gonna be building a view controller with a description label on top, right below a label with a UISwitch next to it to enable/disable a fancy "dark mode".
+We are gonna be building a view controller with a description label on top, below we'll set a label  with an UISwitch next to it, to enable/disable a fancy "dark mode".
 Our FormView will sit right below the label and UISwitch and our bottom view will be our submitButton.

 Our view controller will look something like this:

 ![Alt](images/viewControllerDiagram.png)

-So lets start coding:
+So let's start coding:

-First we will override `viewDidLoad`, call super as we always should and then call `configureViews` were we are gonna be doing the actual layouting.
+First, we will override `viewDidLoad`, call super as we always should and then call `configureViews` were we're gonna be doing the actual layout.

 `configureViews` will look like this: